 How Bank Reconciliation Works and Why It's Important

-When you reconcile your bank account, you compare your internal financial records against the records provided to you by your bank.
-A monthly reconciliation helps you identify any unusual transactions that might be caused by fraud or accounting errors, and the practice can help you spot inefficiencies.
+When you reconcile your business bank account, you compare your internal financial records against the records provided to you by your bank.
+A monthly reconciliation helps you identify any unusual transactions that might be caused by fraud or accounting errors, and the practice can also help you spot inefficiencies.

 How Bank Reconciliation Works